Skip to main content

 }

 The edge config is identical.
-The client config follows the same pattern but has additional work inside the guard: deferred integration loading via requestIdleCallback to avoid blocking LCP.
+The client config follows the same pattern, just with a bit more work inside the guard: it defers integration loading via requestIdleCallback so it doesn't block LCP.

 Next.js 16 expects instrumentation-client.ts to export onRouterTransitionStart for Sentry's router instrumentation.
-When Sentry is disabled, the export should be undefined so Next.js skips it:
+When Sentry's off, that export should be undefined so Next.js skips it:

 export const onRouterTransitionStart = sentryEnabled